If you choose Peace F Read more [...]

 Within a very short time of opening, John and Mary found the premises at Gleadless Mount in south east Sheffield, where Peace Funerals still have a base today.
 The company swiftly gained an outstanding reputation and won a number of awards for extending choice and support to families, including Best Funeral Director in the UK from the Natural Death Centre charity.

 John remains involved with the day to day running of the business and now Stephen and Gavin have significant management responsibilities.
 Mary remains involved at board level, helping with new appointments and attending meetings regularly throughout the year.
-The team at Peace Funerals is now made up of twelve people altogether, with a second premises opening in Halifax Road in North Sheffield three years ago.
-It has been a great learning curve for the staff, as previously everything had been done under one roof, but they have risen to the challenge of working out of two branches admirably.
+The team at Peace Funerals is now made up of twelve people altogether, with a second premises in Halifax Road in North Sheffield.
+Opening a second branch was a great learning curve for the staff, as previously everything had been done under one roof, but they have risen to the challenge of working out of two branches admirably.

-At Gleadless Mount you will probably come across Stephen or Liz who mainly work from there, supported by Lucy and Elaine who look after the administration there.
-James is also predominantly based there too, he helps out with every aspect of funerals.
+At Gleadless Mount you will probably meet Liz or Debra, who mainly work from there, supported by Julie and Jenny who look after the administration.
+James is also predominantly based at Gleadless too, he helps out with every aspect of funerals.

 John’s out of death interests include walking, travel, holidays, photography.
 Diehard Birmingham City Football Club “in spite of the misery they cause me.”
 He is a former chair of trustees of the Natural Death Centre.